dontWatchMeCode/esp32-tour-tracker/README.md

 ### Backend

 Would definitely switch out JavaScript for Typescript.<br/>
-Didn't really like Auth0, so I would probably use SuperTokens.
+Didn't really like Auth0, so I would probably use SuperTokens or Passportjs.

 ### Frontend